The 12-athlete class comes on the heels of the Waves adding 18 athletes this year.

 His affiliation with the Pepperdine program, which spans four decades, runs parallel with the success of divers and swimmers he has coached on the high school and college levels.

-Since taking over as head coach for the 2000-01 season, Rodionoff has guided the Waves to ten top-five finishes at the Pacific Collegiate Swim & Dive Conference Championships.
+Since taking over as head coach prior to the 2000-01 season, Rodionoff has guided the Waves to 11 top-five finishes at the Pacific Collegiate Swim & Dive Conference Championships.
 In 2008, Pepperdine had its best-ever finish under Rodionoff and tied the best finish in school history with a second-place result.
 The Waves have finished in third place five times under Rodionoff, including 2002 and 2009, when he was named PCSC Coach of the Year.

-Rodionoff has guided a total of four women to eight conference titles and four to six NCAA Championship berths.
+Rodionoff has guided a total of five women to 10 conference titles and four to six NCAA Championship berths.
 In 2009, senior and PCSC Diver of the Year Amanda Pond won the 3-meter diving event and placed second in the 1-meter competition to teammate Tiffany Martz.
-Martz added a 3-meter title in 2010 and her second 1-meter crown in 2011.
+Martz added a 3-meter title to her resume in 2010 and a second 1-meter crown in 2011.
 Following her championship run in 2011, she was named the PCSC Division I Diver of the Year.

-Rodinoff's teams have a long-standing academic tradition at Pepperdine and routinely are awarded CSCAA All-Academic Team status semester after semester.
-A member of the swimming and diving team has been voted Pepperdine Scholar-Athlete of the Year each of the last three seasons.
+Rodionoff’s teams have a long-standing academic tradition at Pepperdine and routinely are awarded CSCAA All-Academic Team status semester after semester.
+A member of the swimming and diving team was voted Pepperdine Scholar-Athlete of the Year in three of the final four seasons it was issued.
 Jessell Owens was the winner in 2011, followed by Korver and Brooke Fugate in succession.